houx15/research-weekly-feed/README.md

 - ArXiv has 3-second delay between requests to respect API limits
 - Not all journal RSS feeds include abstracts
 - Date filtering may vary by source (some journals have delayed RSS updates)

+**LLM Scoring Notes:**
+- LLM decisions are cached to avoid re-scoring the same papers
+- Cache is stored in `.cache/llm_decisions/` directory
+- Use `--min-score 50` or higher for LLM scoring (0-100 scale)
+- LLM scoring works even with papers that have no abstracts
+- API costs apply for LLM calls (cached results are free)

 ## License